 This can happen with the front and rear brake rotors, but the problem with the front rotors is more likely to cause the steering wheel to shake.

 Some of the cars have drum brakes on the rear axle.
 Warped or rusted rear drums can also cause brake pedal pulsation.
-How could cause the brake rotors to wear unevenly?
+How could cause the brake rotors wear unevenly?
 It could happen for several reasons.
 It also occurs when the car is left outside without shifting for long periods.

 The rotors can also warp as a result of excessive heat produced during braking.
 It generally occurs in large cars, buses, minivans, and SUVs.
 Certain cases include low-quality brake rotor or pad material, sticky brake calipers, broken caliper pins, or inadequate installation.